Research Staff

 Arin Kaye

-Arin Kaye is an Engineer/Scientist III in the Energy Systems and Climate Analysis Group at EPRI focused on greenhouse gas accounting and other alike research areas.
+Arin Kaye is a Research Staff Level IV in the Energy Systems and Climate Analysis Group at EPRI focused on greenhouse gas accounting and other alike research areas.
 Since joining EPRI in April 2020, Arin has contributed to a variety of research areas within the Strategic Sustainability Science and associated programs, focusing on sustainability goals, equity metrics, and environmental justice program development.
 In 2021, Arin received a DEED grant, leading a study to identify the leading practices in agrivoltaic - the co-location of solar panels and agriculture - site design in collaboration with the Environmental Aspects of Solar research area.
 Elsewhere at EPRI, she coordinates the Corporate Social Responsibility (CSR) Initiative and is a DC office lead for the Early Career Network.
 Outside of EPRI, Arin is an active participant in the Women's Energy Network and Out in Energy group.

 Arin holds a Bachelor of Arts in International Studies with a minor in Corporate Sustainability from American University and a Master of Science in Energy Policy and Climate from Johns Hopkins University.
 Her masters thesis at Johns Hopkins explored barriers to utility-scale solar development on tribal lands and is currently under review for publication.